Frisco 4523, North Springfield, Mo, Dec 6, 1946

 Karl 2008 Engineer of the Year Frisco.org Supporter

 The second to the last steam locomotive purchased by the Frisco, and her sisters have done well moving people and freight to defeat the Axis Powers.
-Steam rules the Frisco, and all is right with the world
+Steam rules the Frisco, and all is right with the world.
 During the war years freight traffic levels doubled from the depression years.
-During 1938, the Frisco handled 10.8 billion gross tons, which increased to a peak of 22.6 billion gross tons during 1944.Passenger traffic levels exhibited similar growth.
+During 1938, the Frisco handled 10.8 billion gross tons, which increased to a peak of 22.6 billion gross tons during 1944.

+Passenger traffic levels exhibited similar growth.
 During 1940 passenger traffic levels reached a nadir, and the Frisco carried but 954,120 passengers.
 Due to gasoline and rubber rationing passengers returned to the rails in a big way, and during 1944, the Frisco carried 5,341,293 passengers.

 The year 1946 was a watershed year for the Frisco, and change was afoot.
-At this time the Frisco used its 51 diesel units solely in yard service; steam ruled the main lines.
+At this time the Frisco used its 51 diesel units solely in yard service.
+Steam ruled the main lines.
 The year 1946 was the first full year of peace, and traffic levels remained high by depression-era standards, but they were down slightly from the wars years.
 By 1946, traffic levels traffic levels had dropped to 18.7 billion gross tons, and during 1946, 2,998,945 passengers rode the Frisco rails.
 The last major movement of troops via main trains occurred during 1946.
 The year also marked the last full year during which Frisco passenger trains were pulled exclusively by steam.
-The Springfield West Shops completed its last locomotive rebuild ever, when 1356, nee 1343, left the shops during March 1946.
+The Springfield West Shops completed its last locomotive rebuild ever, when SLSF 1356, nee SLSF 1343, left the shops during March 1946.
 Lastly, 1946 marked the last year of receivership for the railroad.

 On Jan 1, 1947 the Frisco emerged as a “new” railroad with Clark Hungerford as the road’s president.
 The passenger locomotives were shorn of the gold fretwork, and the Triple-F came off the flanks of the 4500’s tenders.
-On May 26, 1947, Hungerford ordered 9, 4-unit F-3 sets, which arrived during January 1948.
-The die had been cast, and by the fall of 1952, the 4523 was stored unserviceable at the West Shops, and was never placed in steam again.
+On May 26, 1947, Hungerford ordered nine, 4-unit F3 sets, which arrived during January 1948.
+The die had been cast, and by the fall of 1952, the 4-8-4 SLSF 4523 was stored unserviceable at the West Shops.
+She was never placed in steam again.
+Sic Transit Gloria Mundi

-Negative from my collection
+Negative from my collection.

 Attached Files: